WillCaton2350/Discord-Bot/README.md

 # Discord-Bot
-Discord bot that provides definitions from the Webster dictionary in public and private discord channels.
+Discord bot that provides definitions from the Webster's dictionary in public and private discord channels.
+Made with Python and Discord API.
+Dataset in JSON.